drakkan/sftpgo/docs/full-configuration.md

   - `login_banner_file`, path to the login banner file.
 The contents of the specified file, if any, are sent to the remote user before authentication is allowed.
 It can be a path relative to the config dir or an absolute one.
 Leave empty to disable login banner.
   - `setstat_mode`, integer.
 Deprecated, please use the same key in `common` section.
   - `enabled_ssh_commands`, list of enabled SSH commands. `*` enables all supported commands.
 More information can be found [here](./ssh-commands.md).
   - `keyboard_interactive_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for keyboard interactive authentication.
-See the "Keyboard Interactive Authentication" paragraph for more details.
+See [Keyboard Interactive Authentication](./keyboard-interactive.md) for more details.
   - `proxy_protocol`, integer.
 Deprecated, please use the same key in `common` section.
   - `proxy_allowed`, list of strings.
 Deprecated, please use the same key in `common` section.
 - **"ftpd"**, the configuration for the FTP server